About the Nurse Anesthesia Program

 The Department of Anesthesiology subscribes to the anesthesia care team approach.
 Students are instructed by both certified registered nurse anesthetists (CRNAs) and faculty anesthesiologists.
 Graduates of the program are prepared to plan, administer, and manage anesthetic delivery to a wide range of patients and in diverse settings.
 Students receive rich clinical experiences in separate inpatient, outpatient, and pediatric surgical departments at NCBH.
 In addition, a host of outside clinical sites provide experience in various settings, including community hospital, office surgery, and obstetrics.
 Students will use our state of the art patient simulation resources to experience critical situations in a controlled environment.
 Classroom instruction is augmented by numerous opportunities for experiential learning, through involvement of our Center for Applied Learning (CAL).
 The CAL is a conglomerate of simulation and skills laboratories which afford hands-on skills and scenario training for trainees of various disciplines at the medical center.

 The program is currently on a 10-year accreditation by the Council on Accreditation of Nurse Anesthesia Educational Programs, (222 South Prospect Avenue, Park Ridge, Illinois 60068, 847-655-1160) with "no progress required" in 2005.
 This is the maximum accreditation period possible, which is granted to few programs.
 We have also been granted full accreditation by the International Federation of Nurse Anesthetists.
 We were the first program in the country, and only the second in the world to receive this level of international accreditation.
+A prospectus has been submitted to the Southern Association of Colleges and Schools (SACS) for accreditation of our new program.
 Our accreditation standing attests to the success of our program organization.
 Students receive ample opportunities for clinical experience and consistently exceed the requirements for certification eligibility.
 Clinical training includes approximately 800 cases and 1800 hours of anesthesia delivery.
 Program graduates perform well on the national certification examination.
-For the graduating class of 2012, the certification examination pass rate for first time takers was 95%, employment of graduates within the first six months of graduation was 100% and the class attrition rate was 8 % (ie, 2 students did not complete the program).
+For the graduating class of 2013, the certification examination pass rate for first time takers was 100%, employment of graduates within the first six months of graduation was 100% and the class attrition rate was 12 % (ie, 3 students did not complete the program).

 Wake Forest Baptist Health is one of the nation’s preeminent academic medical centers and ranked as one of America’s “most wired health care providers”.
 NCBH incorporates over 1,000 beds, including the main hospital and the integrated Brenner’s Children’s Hospital.
 Over 17,800 surgical procedures are performed annually.
 Because of specialized facilities, highly skilled staff, and sophisticated medical technology, the institution regularly serves patients from across the United States and abroad.
 Both the hospital and the anesthesia program have been rated among the best in the country by U.S. News & World Report.
 The hospital’s commitment to attracting the best nurses is evidenced by its longstanding Magnet Recognition by the American Nurses Credentialing Center.
 Members of the hospital's medical staff serve as the clinical faculty, with each staff member performing both teaching and clinical service on a regular basis.
 In addition, CRNAs at NCBH are hired as clinical instructors so students have the opportunity to benefit from the clinical expertise of many highly trained professional nurse anesthetists.